Lower back pain is one of the most common complaints—and one of the most common reasons for visiting the doctor.

-The first step in resolving your pain is coming in for a spinal health screening.
-Your in-depth, comprehensive screening allows us to evaluate your body from head to toe—not just the area that’s in pain.
+The first step in resolving your pain is coming in for an initial evaluation.
+Your in-depth, comprehensive assessment allows us to evaluate your body from head to toe—not just the area that’s in pain.
 That’s how we get to the real root of the problem.

 Our advanced technology tests your muscle function and body movement, measures your posture, and identifies any faulty movement patterns that exist.
 Once we locate the source of your pain, we customize a corrective care plan based on our exam findings.